-5 Elements Of A Useful Therapeutic Document18 comments
+5 Elements Of A Useful Therapeutic Document20 comments

 Conversations are easy to forget.
-So I am all for writing things down that you want to remember.
+I am interested in writing things down that you want to remember.
 Especially when it comes to helping ourselves dissolve some of the problems in our lives.
 Writing can be therapeutic in many ways.
-We can write about problems to get them out, process through them, and become an audience to our self and our story.
+We can write a therapeutic document about problems to get them out, process through them, and become an audience to our self and our story.

 5 Elements Of A Useful Therapeutic Document